 20. How long will it take to process my order?The pharmacy will contact you or your doctor if additional information is required.
 If you require your medication quickly, please purchase them locally and plan your future purchases at CanDrugStore with greater lead time.
 Please allow 2 - 4 weeks for delivery from the time you receive a telephone confirmation of the receipt of your order.
 Click here for more details on ordering Canadian drugs online.

 21. How do I pay for my medication order?

-We accept payments by Visa, MasterCard, Personal Checks, International Money Orders and Certified Checks.
+We accept payments by Personal Checks, E-checks, International Money Orders and Certified Checks.
 If the credit card information is left blank, we will contact you for the information.
-Please ensure a method of contacting you is available to our Customer Care Associates.back to top
+Please ensure a method of contacting you is available to our Customer Care Specialists.back to top

 22. How do I report problems with the website?Any problems experienced with the website can be emailed to firstname.lastname@example.org or reported at toll free 1.866.444.6376.